jiangdunchun/WampFramework/WampFramework/MDFiles/Instruction_of_WampFramework.md

 ### String Mode

 Every item of message is split by `','`.
-This chart explain the content of string mode message(`*`represents this item is not essential)
+This chart explains the content of string mode message(`*`represents this item is not essential)

 Index| Content
 :----: | :----: